BryanCarney/python-challenge/README.md

 ![image](https://github.com/user-attachments/assets/0d1f61b0-c807-41cb-9672-ccc346c8140b)

 To dive further into the observations, another factor that attributes to the "Overall Passing Percentage" success rate is the size of the school.
-If you look at the below graph, you can see that larger schools have a dramatically lower "Ovverall Passing Percentage" success rate than medium to small schools.
-This is in spite of these schools having similiar "Per Student Budget".
+If you look at the below graph, you can see that larger schools have a dramatically lower "Overall Passing Percentage" success rate than medium to small schools.
+This is in spite of these schools having similar "Per Student Budget".
 One might draw the conclusion that due to the small school sizes, students are more likely to succeed because they receive more individually attention from their teachers.
-Keeping school sizes small has a direct corilation to the success of the school.
+Keeping school sizes small has a direct correlation to the success of the school.
 This is why Charter schools have a higher "Overall Passing Percentage" because on average, they tend to have a dramatically smaller Total Student count.

 size_summary.plot.bar()